bonny/WordPress-Simple-History/readme.txt

 - Fixed: Messages for disabled loggers was not shown.
 - Fixed: An error when trying to show edit link for deleted comments.
 - Fixed: Use a safer way to get editable roles.
 Hopefully fixes https://wordpress.org/support/topic/php-warnings-simpleloggerphp-on-line-162.
+- Fixed: Some notice warnings from the comments logger.
+- Changed: Some other small things too.

 = 2.0.24 =